melissaveraherbst/boss-machine/README.md

 </>

 ## 🧪 Testing
-A testing suite has been provided, checking for all essential functionality and edge cases.
+This project includes a testing suite that covers essential functionality and edge cases.

+Follow these steps to run the tests:

-To run these tests, first open the root project directory in your terminal.
-Then, run npm install to install all necessary testing dependencies (you will only need to do this step once).
+1. Open the root project directory in your terminal.
+2. Run the following command to install all necessary testing dependencies (perform this step only once):

+    ```bash
+    npm install
+    ```

+3. Execute the following command to run the tests:

+    ```bash
+    npm run test
+    ```

-Finally, run npm run test.
-You will see a list of tests that ran with information about whether or not each test passed.
-After this list, you will see more specific output about why each failing test failed.
-While they are open in a terminal window, these tests will re-run every time you save server files.
-If you want to quit the testing loop, use Ctrl + C. If you only want to run the tests once, you can run the mocha command in the terminal from your project root directory.
+4. The terminal will display a list of tests along with information on whether each test passed.
+If a test fails, additional specific output explaining the reason for the failure will be provided.
+5. While the terminal is open, the tests will automatically re-run each time you save server files.
+To exit the testing loop, use Ctrl + C.
+6. If you prefer to run the tests only once without the automatic re-run feature, you can do so and then exit the terminal.you can run the mocha command in the terminal from your project root directory.